andreszubi/Password-Generator/README.md

 3. The program will display:
    - The two sorted password candidates (for debugging/testing)
    - Your final randomly selected password
+   - A prompt asking if you want to generate another password

+4. (Optional) Generate another password:
+   - Enter `y` to start the process again with new preferences
+   - Enter `n` to exit the program

 ## Example